-Hong Kong police fire tear gas, water cannon to clear tourist district protesters
+Hong Kong protesters hurl petrol bombs after police fire tear gas to clear rally

 He said the economy had come under strain on all fronts.
 “The true remedy was for all quarters in society to stop violence, return to rational dialogue and seek a way out,” he said.

-Additional reporting by Twinnie Siu; Writing by Nick Macfie; Editing by Kenneth Maxwell and Dale Hudson
+Additional reporting by Twinnie Siu; Writing by Nick Macfie; Editing by Kenneth Maxwell, Dale Hudson and Deepa Babington